 Documentation of professional dispositions and potential

-selected by the candidate and included in the Admission Portfolio.
+Selected by the candidate and included in the Application Portfolio.
 Examples of appropriate documentation would include, but not be limited to; original lesson plans, units or curriculum written by the candidate, evidence of community involvement, evidence of leadership or initiative in the teaching community, evidence of commitment to diverse learners, and evidence of engaging instruction.
 Each document should be accompanied by an explanation detailing why the document is included.

 Official transcripts of all academic work must be submitted.
 Transcripts should be sent from the institution to the Director of Graduate Studies in Education at the Richmond campus.
 Graduate work completed at the time of application will be taken into account when determining academic competence.
 Transcripts of any post baccalaureate work should be submitted in addition to the undergraduate transcripts.
 Minimally, applicants must have a Bachelor's degree from a regionally accredited institution.

 An interview will be completed with the Graduate Admissions and Retention Committee, or designee.
 The interview will take place after the submission of the Admission Portfolio.
 The interview will be scored on a rubric and submitted with the portfolio to the Graduate Admissions and Retention Committee.

 The above admissions components will be scored on the admissions rubric by the Graduate Admissions and Retention Committee.
 This committee will be composed of university faculty.

 If you teaching secondary mathematics and are interested in an online Master of Arts in Teaching, visit the MAT website

 Dr. James Barbre